bmucsanyi/autobatch/README.md

 )
 ```

-The package runs each probe in a worker process, classifies CUDA OOM inside the package,
+The package runs each probe in a separate worker process, classifies CUDA OOM,
-records PyTorch peak allocated and reserved memory, validates memory headroom, and
+records PyTorch peak allocated and reserved memory, validates memory headroom, and caches tuned values.
-revalidates cache hits before returning them.

-Timed goals evaluate the declared finite domain exactly.